 Hannah has been an English and creative writing teacher at secondary level for the past six years and has experience working with children who have dyslexia and dyspraxia.
 She holds a B.A. in English from the University of Exeter, and a P.G.C.E. and an M.A. in Children's Literature from the University of Cambridge.
 She believes in using story-telling to support learning and is keen to help every child discover and express the creativity they have inside!

 Nathan is a current secondary school teacher with 8 years of experience delivering the UK science curriculum.
 Over the years, he's developed a wide range of resources for his students and believes in making use of technology to help learners unlock their full potential.
 He holds a B.A. from the University of Warwick and a P.G.C.E. from Wolverhampton University.

 How do subject modules fit in with the TTRS Main Course?
 Subjects are recommended as additional practice for users who have completed up to Level 3 of the TTRS Main Course and are comfortable using correct finger positioning to touch-type.

 For what age groups are TTRS Subjects appropriate?
 TTRS has subject content for all age groups, including adults.
-However, certain courses may deal with complex subject matter that is more appropriate for post-elementary school learners.
+However, certain courses may deal with complex subject matter that is more appropriate for secondary school learners.